cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 * Changelog
 * Known limitations

-When something breaks, I don’t ask:
+When something breaks, instead of asking:

 > “Why did the model do this?”

-I ask:
+I should ask:

 > “What did my prompt allow?”